Bedework/ical4j/README.md

 Bedework version forked from the ical4j project.
 The intent is to feed back changes to that project.

-This version has VPOLL support.
+This version has VPOLL support which requires changes to the calendar builder to allow for subcomponents at depths greater than 3.

 # iCal4j - Release Notes